tactics-osrs/Website-Blocker.py/README.md

 To use the script, simply run it in a Python environment.
 You will be prompted to enter the websites to block and the start and end times for the ban.

+Run Website Unblocker.py to Unblock all websites effected by website blocker.
+To do so open CMD, type python website_unblocker.py, and press enter.

 ```python
 python website_blocker.py